Coordination in distributed networks via coded actions with application to power control: Introduction

-The main contributions of the present work are as follows. \begin{itemize} \item First, the results reported in Section~\ref{sec:information-constraints} extend~\cite{Gossner-2006} by relaxing some assumptions about the observation structure.
-Specifically, while~\cite{Gossner-2006} assumes that Agent $2$ perfectly monitors the actions of Agent $1$, we consider the case of imperfect monitoring.
-In addition we analyze both a situation similar to~\cite{Gossner-2006} in which Agent $2$ has a strictly causal knowledge of the system state (Theorem~\ref{thm:achiev-ISIT}) and a situation in which Agent $2$ knows nothing about the system state (Theorem~\ref{thm:achiev-GP}). \item Second, we clarify the connections between the game-theoretic formulation of~\cite{Gossner-2006} and information-theoretic considerations.
-In particular, links with coding theorems of the literature on state-dependent channels~\cite{GP-1980,Kim2008,Choudhuri2010,Choudhuri2011,Choudhuri2012a}, separation theorems, and contributions on empirical coordination~\cite{Cuff2010,Cuff2011a} are discussed.
-In addition, the problem of determining the value of the long-run average payoff is formulated as an optimization problem, which is studied in detail in Section~\ref{sec:optimization-problem} and exploited for the application to power control in Section~\ref{sec:coded-power-control}.
-This allows us to conduct a thorough numerical analysis for the problem of distributed power control and to effectively assess the potential benefits of the proposed approach. \item Third, we establish a bridge between the problem of coordination via actions and the problem of power control in wireless networks.
-The present work develops a new perspective on resource allocation and control, in which designing a good resource allocation or control policy with high average common payoff amounts to designing a code.
-A good resource allocation or control code has to implement a trade-off between sending information about the upcoming realizations of the system state, which play the role of messages and are required to obtain high payoff in the future, and achieving a good value for the current value of the payoff.
-As an illustration, Section~\ref{sec:coord-scheme} provides the complete description of a power control code for the multiple-access channel. \end{itemize}
+The contributions of the present work are as follows. \begin{itemize} \item The results in Section~\ref{sec:information-constraints} extend~\cite{Gossner-2006} by relaxing assumptions about the observation structure.
+While~\cite{Gossner-2006} assumes that Agent $2$ perfectly monitors the actions of Agent $1$, we consider the case of imperfect monitoring and analyze situations in which Agent $2$ has a strictly causal knowledge (Theorem~\ref{thm:upper-bound} and Corollary~\ref{thm:achiev-ISIT}) or no knowledge (Theorem~\ref{thm:achiev-GP}) of the state. \item We clarify the connections between the game-theoretic formulation of~\cite{Gossner-2006} and information-theoretic considerations from the literature on state-dependent channels~\cite{GP-1980,Kim2008,Choudhuri2010,Choudhuri2011,Choudhuri2012a}, separation theorems, and empirical coordination~\cite{Cuff2010,Cuff2011a}.
+We also formulate the determination of the long-run average payoff as an optimization problem, which we study in detail in Section~\ref{sec:optimization-problem} and exploit for power control in Section~\ref{sec:coded-power-control}. \item We establish a bridge between the coordination via actions and power control in wireless networks.
+We develop a new perspective on resource allocation and control, in which designing a resource allocation with high average common payoff amounts to designing a code.
+Such a code has to strike a balance between sending information about the upcoming realizations of the state, to obtain high payoff in the future, and achieving a good value of the current payoff.
+As an illustration, we provide a complete description of a power control code for the multiple-access channel in Section~\ref{sec:coord-scheme}. \end{itemize}